SELECTED NOTABLE CASES

 Conclusion: Negotiated a six figure severance and very detailed and favorable non-monetary terms including a recommendation letter.
 To be a victim of sexual harassment does not require that the harasser has “sexual interest in” or “attraction” directed towards the plaintiff.

 In the past year, she had submitted numerous complaints to HR of sexual harassment allegedly committed by her boss (the CEO) which also involved his outspoken secretary.
 Inexplicably, HR failed to investigate any of those complaints.
 During this time, our client was demoted, responsibilities stripped from her, her title changed, and for the first time in her career, received a negative performance review which ultimately led to her termination with a low-ball severance if she would sign an agreement they shoved in front of her.
+Keep in mind our client is a well known subject matter expert in her field and ultra high performing mid level executive with multiple advanced degrees.
+In the totality of her 13 years with the company, she has had no negative remarks, except and until the incident around the time she began to complain about sexual harassment.

 IV.
 Is it illegal to terminate someone on pregnancy leave if the reason given is “elimination of the position”?